josephgattuso/josephgattuso.github.io/README.md

 - [x] All code is written by you
 - [x] No external libraries (e.g. no Bootstrap, React or GitHub Pages themes)
 - [x] Hosted on GitHub Pages
+- [x] Links to your public freeCodeCamp profile
+- [x] Links to your Codewars profile
+- [x] Links back to the GitHub repository that contains the code for your site
 - [ ] Tells us about why you are applying for the programme
-- [ ] Links back to the GitHub repository that contains the code for your site
-- [ ] Links to your public freeCodeCamp profile
-- [ ] Links to your Codewars profile

 ## 📐 Technical criteria